aimeemussard/aimeemussard/README.md

 ## 🔭 Current Projects

-- **Apollo** – A full-stack e-commerce platform with product management, cart, and checkout functionalities.
-Built using Laravel, MySQL, and integrated with secure payment processing.
+- **Apollo** – A full-stack e-commerce platform with product management, cart, checkout functionalities and integrated secure payment processing.
+Developed using Symfony, MySQL, React JS, with the help of the Shippo API.

 ## 💻 Technologies I Love